krprzenioslo/Hystrixwiki2/How-it-Works.md

 <a name='RequestCollapsing'/>
 ## Request Collapsing

-You can front a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) with a request collapser ([HystrixCollapser](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCollapser.html) is the abstract parent) with which you can collapse multiple requests into a single back-end dependency call.
+You can front a `HystrixCommand` with a request collapser ([`HystrixCollapser`](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCollapser.html) is the abstract parent) with which you can collapse multiple requests into a single back-end dependency call.

 The following diagram shows the number of threads and network connections in two scenarios: first without and then with request collapsing (assuming all connections are &ldquo;concurrent&rdquo; within a short time window, in this case 10ms).

-<a href="images/collapser-1280.png">[[images/collapser-640.png]]</a>
+<a href="images/collapser-1280.png">[[images/collapser-640.png]]
-_(Click for larger view)_
+_(Click for larger view)_</a>

-### Why use with request collapsing?
+### Why Use Request Collapsing?

-Use request collapsing to reduce the number of threads and network connections needed to perform concurrent [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) executions.
+Use request collapsing to reduce the number of threads and network connections needed to perform concurrent `HystrixCommand` executions.
 Request collapsing does this in an automated manner that does not force all developers of a codebase to coordinate the manual batching of requests.

-#### Global Context (Across all Tomcat Threads)
+#### Global Context (Across All Tomcat Threads)

 The ideal type of collapsing is done at the global application level, so that requests from _any user_ on any Tomcat thread can be collapsed together.

-For example, if you configure a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) to support batching for any user on requests to a dependency that retrieves movie ratings, then when any user thread in the same JVM makes such a request, Hystrix will add its request along with any others into the same collapsed network call.
+For example, if you configure a `HystrixCommand` to support batching for any user on requests to a dependency that retrieves movie ratings, then when any user thread in the same JVM makes such a request, Hystrix will add its request along with any others into the same collapsed network call.

 #### User Request Context (Single Tomcat Thread)

-If you configure a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) to only handle batch requests for _a single user_, then Hystrix can collapse requests from within a single Tomcat thread (request).
+If you configure a `HystrixCommand` to only handle batch requests for _a single user_, then Hystrix can collapse requests from within a single Tomcat thread (request).

 For example, if a user wants to load bookmarks for 300 video objects, instead of executing 300 network calls, Hystrix can combine them all into one.